 I am most interested in working with graduate students who want to develop projects that combine the study of basic and applied ecological questions.
 Students who want to join our research group need to be self motivated and willing to develop independent projects (though with guidance from myself and others), rather than simply taking on a project that I have planned.
 Prior field experience working with birds is desirable, as is any prior research experience.
-Other things that I look for in a prospective student are past experience with statistical analysis and other quantitative techniques, good writing skills, and clearly focused research ideas that address conceptual issues of importance to applied ecologists.
+Other things that I look for in a prospective student are past experience with statistical analysis and other quantitative techniques, good writing skills, and clearly focused research ideas that address conceptual issues of importance to applied ecologists and conservation managers.
 For general information about the application process, or being a graduate student in our department, please see the information for prospective students on the department’s web site.

 I am open to students working in any area of conservation biology or avian ecology that I feel qualified to give advice on, but I expect our group’s research over the next few years to focus in the following areas:

 (2) Assessing the conservation value of agricultural lands.
 My current interests focus on quantifying the conservation value of farmland and assessing how these (and other) heavily modified landscapes can be incorporated into the conservation planning process.
 Prospective students interested in developing projects focused on the conservation value of farmland (especially rice, but also other crops) should suggest specific questions that they would be interested in tackling.
+Questions that build off existing literature from the land sparing-sharing debate, or that address population-level consequences of farming for wildlife are of particular interest.

 (4) Improving the cost-effectiveness of conservation actions.
 Better understanding both the costs and benefits of different conservation decisions has become an increasingly important sub-field of conservation biology, and – in my view – is where some of the most exciting applied ecological research is being done.
 Interest in this topic is, therefore, growing in our lab group, and I would be very interested in prospective students with ideas about ways to help managers better prioritize conservation actions so that they can maximize the conservation benefits that can be achieved with limited resources.